 In addition to reduced carbon emissions and reduced cost, the offshore renewables and oil and gas sectors are keen to find ways to reduce the number of personnel working offshore and improve safety.
 The COVID-19 pandemic has highlighted the importance of uncrewed vessels, both now and in the future, to ensure that vital operations can continue in a socially-distanced and controlled way, something that would be very challenging within the confines of a crewed vessel.

-SEA-KIT is working with several industry partners on the UTAS project, each with the collective aim to demonstrate how current technologies can help us complete the mapping of all ocean floors in the next ten years.
+SEA-KIT worked with several industry partners on the UTAS project, each with the collective aim to demonstrate how current technologies can help us complete the mapping of all ocean floors in the next ten years.